 Sunday, 22 June 2025

-If you have a working USB flash drive that contains WinPE, such as that made by the Lenovo USB Recovery Key app., you may need to follow this procedure if you want to add an image of that drive to your E2B USB drive:
+If you have a working USB flash drive that contains WinPE, such as that made by the Lenovo USB Recovery Key app., you may need to follow this procedure if you want to add an image of that drive to your E2B USB drive.

 1. Ensure that there is only one (usually FAT32) partition on the WinPE/Recovery USB drive.
 If not these instructions will not work.
 Note down the Volume Label assigned to the partition (Windows Properties using right-click on the USB drive letter).

-2. Use MakePartImage.cmd to create a FAT32 .imgPTN23 file from the USB volume - e.g. if the USB drive has the letter of H: then use H:\ as the source.
+2. Use the Windows batch file MakePartImage.cmd to create a FAT32 .imgPTN23 file from the USB volume - e.g. if the USB drive has the letter of H: then use H:\ as the source.
 See www.easy2boot.xyz for instructions.
 Do not use the MPI_FAT32 shortcut to make the .imgPTN23 file, instead use the MakePartImage desktop shortcut (see below) because this will prompt you for the Volume Label - ensure you type in the same volume label that the USB volume has - e.g. RECOVERY or whatever it is - when prompted.

 3. Copy the new .imgPTN23 file to your E2B drive - e.g. to \_ISO\WINPE folder